 How does stablecoin lending work?

-Investors often use stablecoins for lending and borrowing on different decentralized applications (DApps).
+Investors often use stablecoins to make loans and borrow on different decentralized applications (DApps).
 These DApps allow those with liquidity to lend out their funds.
 One easy way to do so is with stablecoins — especially those tied to the US dollar.

-If a borrower wants to avoid volatility and focus more on simply acquiring a loan, stablecoins are a convenient solution.
+If a borrower wants to avoid volatility and focus more on acquiring a loan, stablecoins are a convenient solution.
 Traditional legal processes can take days and cost extra, but stablecoin loans materialize within hours.
-They also get some say in how to pay back that loan in terms of interest rates and minimum payments.
+Borrowers also have some say in how to pay back that loan in terms of interest rates and minimum payments.

 Are stablecoins regulated?

 Yes and no. In some cases, stablecoins are regulated based on overall laws that affect cryptocurrencies.
 That said, there is very little stablecoin regulation that focuses only on this type of digital asset.
-This is a matter that officials across the world are closely examining.
+Officials worldwide are closely examining this matter.

 Considering stablecoins are quite different from traditional crypto, this is a problem.
 Countries need specific regulations for stablecoins to exist as they are.
 As we shall see, the laws tend to vary somewhat, so regulation is a very jurisdictional concern.